michitobler/primer-of-evolution/README.md

-# primer
-Primer of Evolution
+A Primer of Evolution is an open educational resource designed for upper-level college students.
+It provides a succinct introduction to evolutionary thought revolving around theory, evidence, and practice.
+For more background information, visit https://sulfide-life.info/a-primer-of-evolution/